Bord de l'eau historique d'Annapolis

 Passport DC is a month-long journey around the world highlighting DC's thriving international diplomatic community and its lively and varied international culture.
 Celebrated annually in May, which

-This juried fine art and craft show features over 120 artists from across the country in more than a dozen mediums.
+This juried fine art and craft show features more than 100 artists from across the country in more than a dozen mediums.
 Live music and dance performances take place on three stages.

 Kick off the summer and eat your way down Historic Pennsylvania Avenue, sampling food & drinks from over 100 of popular vendors.